Michael Pocalyko: Politics

 In 1984, Pocalyko became one of The Heritage Foundation's "Third Generation," the "young leaders of [an] army of conservative activists."
 It was his "Third Generation Military Leadership" that first gained him national notice on the political stage.
-Pocalyko served terms on the Fairfax County Industrial Development Authority and on Virginia's Commonwealth Competition Council, appointed by Governor Jim Gilmore as the governor's representative and remaining during part of the administration of Governor Mark Warner.
+Pocalyko served terms on the Fairfax County, Virginia's Industrial Development Authority and on Virginia's Commonwealth Competition Council, appointed by Governor Jim Gilmore as the governor's representative and remaining during part of the administration of Governor Mark Warner.

 He was a district chairman for six years in the Republican Party of Virginia.

 1999 Virginia House campaign

-In 1999, he was the endorsed Republican candidate for the Virginia House of Delegates from the 36th District, in Reston and western Fairfax County, and ran against incumbent Democrat Ken Plum, then chairman of the Democratic Party of Virginia.
+In 1999, he was the endorsed Republican candidate for the Virginia House of Delegates from the 36th District, in Reston and western Fairfax County, Virginia, and ran against incumbent Democrat Ken Plum, then chairman of the Democratic Party of Virginia.
 Pocalyko campaigned as a "progressive Republican" in the left-leaning district with strong backing from Senator John Warner, a Capitol Hill mentor, and from Governor Jim Gilmore.
 He took conservative positions on limited government, fiscal matters and taxation (although he refused to sign the Americans for Tax Reform "Taxpayer Protection Pledge"), law and order, Second Amendment rights, faith-based initiatives, and backing the death penalty, but was moderate on issues like the environment, immigration, and public education.
 He was among the very few Virginia GOP candidates who met with gay community leaders; he pledged active support for expanded gay and lesbian rights and appeared at Log Cabin Republican events.
+Pocalyko was endorsed by former Director of Central Intelligence Stansfield Turner.

 Pocalyko was criticized by The Washington Post for a leaflet distributed by his campaign accusing his opponent of "voting to protect child molesters who murder children."

-Pocalyko lost to Plum by 61.83 percent to 35.42 percent of the vote.
+Pocalyko lost the election to Plum by 61.83 percent to 35.42 percent of the vote.

-Writing

-Since the 1970s, Pocalyko has published newspaper features, academic papers, essays, reviews, and opinion pieces, notably for McClatchy, in The Morning Call, The Florida Times-Union, The Virginian-Pilot and Ledger Star, Proceedings of the United States Naval Institute and NACD Directorship.